Get started with your free required documentation list

 The Copenhagen Wedding Ceremony

-When the registrar calls your names you will follow them into the little wedding hall.
-In the wedding hall where there will be two witnesses provided by the City Hall.
+When the registrar calls your names you will follow them up the stairs into the large wedding hall, where there will be two witnesses provided by the City Hall waiting for you.
+These witnesses are provided as standard procedure and at no extra cost.

-You can also bring two of your own guests as the official witnesses.
-The witnesses will sign the marriage certificates after the ceremony and after you have signed.
+You are also very welcome to bring two of your own guests to act as your official witnesses instead if you’d prefer.
+The witnesses will sign the marriage paperwork after the ceremony.

 If you want your own guests to act as witnesses they do not need to bring ID or passports, but must be 18 years old or older.
-You can bring a maximum of 60 people into the small wedding hall.
+You can bring a maximum of 75 people to your wedding at the City Hall.

-The ceremony itself will take 4 minutes.
+The ceremony itself will take no longer than 5 minutes.
 The registrar will give a short speech about the meaning of marriage and you will then accept each other with the classic “I DO”.

 After the Ceremony

-When the marriage certificates are signed you receive two copies of your Danish International Marriage Certificate.
+When the marriage paperwork is signed, you will receive two copies of your Danish International Marriage Certificate.

 The Historical Wedding Room in Copenhagen